broline/aspire-todo/README.md

 `azd pipeline config` to create a service princiapal and setup secrets

-`azd infra synth` to create the infra/ files
+`azd infra synth` to create the infra/ files which then can be customized

 ## Generating the manifest